-a.
+- a.
 The dams' turbines kill and injure out-migrating salmon (and other diadromous species) when the salmon and others attempt to pass through them.
-(See Shawmut eel photos Appendix 1)

-b.
+(See Exhibit 4 filings re.
+Brunswick turbine mortality & Merrymeeting News, Fall 2016 at 4-Exhibit 14) - b.
 The dams severely limit upstream passage of salmon and other diadromous species, preventing access to significant amounts of spawning and rearing habitat.

-c.
+(Exhibit 6, Lichter, et al, FOMB, 2024 Merrymeeting News, Summer 2021at 6, Summer 2022 at 3, Spring 2024 at 4-Exhibit 15). - c.
 Facilities meant to allow the salmon and other diadromous species to pass around or through the dams cause delays in passage, resulting in incremental losses of salmon smolts, pre-spawn adults, and adults.

-d.
+(See cites at b). - d.
 The dams are barriers to the migration of other fish species whose presence is optimally necessary for the salmon to complete their life cycle.
+(See cites at b).

-e.
+- e.
 Turbine mortality of out-migrating eels at dams releases large amounts of organochlorines and other contaminants that would otherwise be carried out of our rivers.
-(See Appendix 2-Chart showing PCB levels in silver eels out-migrating through Benton Falls dam on the Sebasticook River)

-f.
-The dams adversely alter predator-prey assemblages, such as the ability of the salmon to detect and avoid predators.
+(Exhibit 1- Chart showing PCB levels in silver eels out-migrating through Benton Falls dam on the Sebasticook River) - f.
+The dams adversely alter predator-prey assemblages, such as the ability of the salmon to detect and avoid predators. - g.

-g.
 The dams create slow-moving impoundments in formerly free-flowing reaches.
 These altered habitats are less suitable for spawning and rearing of salmon and contribute to the dams' significant impairment of essential behavior patterns of the salmon.
-In addition, these conditions may favor non-native competitors at the expense of the native salmon.

-h.
-The dams result in adverse hydrological changes, adverse changes to stream and river beds, interruption of natural sediment and debris transport, and changes in water temperature, all of which contribute to the dams' significant impairment of essential behavior pattern for salmon and other diadromous species.
+In addition, these conditions may favor non-native competitors at the expense of the native salmon. - h.
+The dams result in adverse hydrological changes, adverse changes to stream and river beds, interruption of natural sediment, nutritional and debris transport (including to ocean waters-see unnatural flows research-FOMB Cybrary), and changes in water temperature, all of which contribute to the dams' significant impairment of essential behavior pattern for salmon and other diadromous species.